ONSdigital/ons-pattern-library-starter/src/typography/partials/font.md

 [/snippet]

-Helvetica is the prioritised font, then Arial will be used if Helvetica is not available on the user’s machine.
-If neither are available it’ll default to sans serif.
+Open Sans is the prioritised font for the website.
+If that is not available, Helvetica, Arial or sans serif will be used instead.